Timeline of R. Kelly’s life and career

 — Feb.
 14, 2019: Attorney Michael Avenatti said he gave Chicago prosecutors new video evidence of Kelly having sex with an underage girl, and that it is not the same evidence used in Kelly’s 2008 trial, when he was acquitted on child pornography charges.

 — Feb.
 22, 2019: Kelly is charged with 10 counts of aggravated sexual abuse.
-He is arrested after turning himself in to police later that day.
+He is arrested after turning himself in to police.

 Compiled by News Researchers Jennifer Farrar and Randy Herschaft in New York.